pga03/docs-first-discovery/src/documents/attachTooltip.md

 Attach Tooltip provides a means for attaching tooltips to various elements in the DOM.
-The Attach Tooltip grade is not intended to be used on its own, but provided as a base grade to another component that will use it's capabilities for binding tooltips.
+The Attach Tooltip grade is not intended to be used on its own, but provided as a base grade to another component that will use its capabilities for binding tooltips.

 ## Using the Attach Tooltip grade